Arya-LL/Arya-LL.github.io/src/content/blog/Extended CV.md

 ## Research Assistant - Sep 2021 to May 2023
 *Rutgers University | Advisor: Dr. Kristen McQuinn*

-I researched the impact that periods of elevated supernova activity have on the dark matter distributions within nearby dwarf galaxies.
+I researched the impact that time-periods with heightened star deaths/bursts have on the dark matter distributions within nearby dwarf galaxies.
 I led this project with the guidance of Dr. Kristen McQuinn to integrate into a larger (unpublished as of Dec 2025) investigation.
 - **Data Validation:** I gathered archival images from the Spitzer and Hubble space telescopes, and I developed data cleaning Python scripts to identify and interpolate over contaminants.
 I validated the cleaning process by sampling and analyzing the data distributions over the interpolated regions.
 - **Data Analysis and Modeling:** I created best-fit models using Python to represent the data accurately.
 I analyzed the impact of varying initial guesses/hyper-parameters on the resulting models and ensured that the models were stable.
 - **Outcomes**: I presented my findings as an undergraduate thesis, earning me [[#Highest Honors in Astrophysics - May 2023|Highest Honors in Astrophysics]].